tarasermolenko/RemoteAccessTool/ReadMe.md

 ## Instructions:
 **Target Installation**
-- The installers folder contains the script that needs to be ran on our target
+- The installers folder contains the script that needs to be ran on the target

 **Attacker Installation**
 - install dependencies for RAT